Russia's Acron to buy fertilizer plant from Brazil's Petrobras -minister

 BRASILIA, Feb 4 (Reuters) - Russia's Acron Group AKRN.MM reached a deal to acquire a fertilizer plant from Brazilian state-run oil company Petrobras PETR4.SA in the state of Mato Grosso do Sul, Brazil's Agriculture Minister Tereza Cristina Dias said on Friday.

-Dias said she was briefed by Petrobras' CEO Joaquim Silva e Luna and Mining and Energy Minister Bento Albuquerque on the deal for the sale of the UFN3 plant, which comes a few weeks ahead of President Jair Bolsonaro's official trip to Russia.
+Dias said she was briefed by Petrobras' CEO Joaquim Silva e Luna and Mining and Energy Minister Bento Albuquerque on the deal for the sale of the UFN3 plant.

+Dias did not provide any figure for the deal, but she said this should be one of the topics of President Jair Bolsonaro's official trip to Russia on Feb.
+14-17.

+A source with knowledge of the matter told Reuters that it is "pretty much all arranged" with Acron.

 Petrobras declined to comment on the matter.